-- The payroll tax inspection was performed till 31 December 2019 and company paid tax due. - The years 2020 till 2023 the tax inspection has not been performed and the company is submitting the tax forms and annual payroll reconciliations on due time to the Tax Authority.
+- The payroll tax inspection was performed till 31 December 2022 and company paid tax due. - As for the years 2023 and 2024 the tax inspection has not been performed and the company is submitting the tax forms and annual payroll reconciliations on due time to the Tax Authority.